Security-Onion-Solutions/securityonion-docs/kibana.rst

 Search Request Timeout
 ----------------------

 Sometimes searches can timeout in Kibana.
-To increase the timeout value to wait longer for results from Elasticsearch, we can adjust the value for ``elasticsearch.requestTimeout`` in ``/etc/kibana/kibana.yml`` and restart Kibana.
+To increase the timeout value to wait longer for results from Elasticsearch, we can adjust the value for ``elasticsearch.requestTimeout`` in ``/opt/so/conf/kibana/etc/kibana.yml`` and restart Kibana.

-For example to increase the timeout from the default of ``30`` seconds to ``90`` seconds:
+For example to increase the timeout from the default of ``90`` seconds:

 ::

-   sudo vi /etc/kibana/kibana.yml
+   sudo vi /opt/so/conf/kibana/etc/kibana.yml

-Add the following line:
+Modify the following line:

 ::